AleenaKunnilanWilson/Enterprise-Network-Design-Troubleshooting/Scenario-6/README.md

 Extend the Pass implementation by:

 - Configuring PPP encapsulation on the serial link
-- Configuring CHAP authentication between the gateway router and the ISP router
+- Configuring CHAP authentication between Nagri_R1 and Daspur_R2
 - Verifying successful PPP link establishment
 - Verifying successful CHAP authentication
-- Testing end-to-end connectivity across the PPP link
+- Testing end-to-end connectivity across the authenticated PPP link

 ---

 ## ⚙️ Implementation

-The network was implemented using Cisco Packet Tracer and configured through Cisco IOS CLI.
+The network was implemented using Cisco Packet Tracer and configured using Cisco IOS CLI.
+The implementation combines enterprise networking technologies with secure WAN connectivity using PPP and CHAP authentication.

 Key technologies implemented include: